-BASIC ADVANCED
+BASIC ADV ANCED

-ADVANCED Hom Setup Wizard
+ADVANCED Home Setup Wizard

-Setup Wizard The Smart Selup Wizard can detect the type of Internet connection that you have.
+Setup Wizard The Smart Setup Wizard can detect the type of Internet connection that you have.

-WPS Wizard Do you want the Smart Setup Wizard to try and detect the connection type now?
+WPS Wizard Do you want the Smart Setup Wizard to try and detect the connection type now? • Yes

-+ Setup
+► Setup No. I want to configure the router myself.

-USB Storage Next
+► USB Storage Next

 ► Security

 - 2. Select either Yes or No, I want to configure the router myself.
-If you select No, you are taken to the Internet Setup screen (see Internet Basic Settings on page 29). - 3.
+If you select No, you are taken to the Internet Setup screen (see Internet Basic Settings on page 30). - 3.
 If you selected Yes, click Next.
 The following screen displays:

 BASIC ADVANCED

-ADVANCED Ho me
+ADVANCED Hom 10

 Setup Wizard Detecting the Internet Connection

 WPS Wizard This process can take a minute or two; please wait

-► Setup
+▶ Setup

-► USB Storage , sie
+► USB Storage

-► Security 3 10 8
+► Security A. A

-+ Administratio Dill
+Administration 1